 The movie wasn’t bad.
 If you have an hour and a half of time to waste then sure, give it a watch but I will say, don’t go into this expecting a great watch.
 That’s not what this is.
 It was mediocre at best.
 Honestly, it was the end that ruined it for me.

 SPOILER ALERT: After watching what you think is a story of a young couple in love trying to survive the worst of situations you find out that isn’t the case.
-She’s a selfish person who resents everything her husband tries to do to save her life so she just says fuck it all and goes out and pretty much just kills herself by exposing herself to the virus, and we’re supposed to somehow feel bad about her death now?
+She’s a selfish person who resents everything her husband tries to do to save her life so she just says screw it all and goes out and pretty much just kills herself by exposing herself to the virus, and we’re supposed to somehow feel bad about her death now?
 Ummm okay.

 Anyway, as I said, it’s a decent enough movie to watch if you just need to waste some time.